dresdner353/energyutils/GEN_REPORT.md

 # Report Generator Utility

 The report generator script generates an Excel file from a directory of YYYY-MM-DD.jsonl files.
 Multiple charts are inserted into the generated Excel file based on the selected reports.
 Each report includes a data sheet with its related numbers.
-Then a series of charts are inserted to graph that data in a veriety of ways.
+Then a series of charts are inserted to graph that data.

 ## Usage
 ```